ND-SAFA/notion-import/README.md

 # Notion Import

-A script for converting Notion pages into a SAFA CSV file.
+A script for converting Notion pages into SAFA project files.

 ## Getting Started